KMD98/AMGCP_MSSTATE/README.md

-# Autonomous Off-road 4WD Robot
+# Autonomous Off-road 4WD Robot with Level 3 Autonomy
   - This is a code repository for Mississippi State University ABE and GRI department for the autonomous mobile ground control point robot that works in collaboration with drone flight plan.
   - The robot runs 2 sensor fusion node.
 Visual inertial (ZED) in its local frame.
 GPSRTK and IMU in the global frame.
 All global frame trajectory is translate and rotate into local frame to reduce uncertainty.
   - The robot perform collision avoidance with A* algorithm on a 2D occupancy map created from stereo 3D Point Cloud